sagemath/sagewiki_to_gh-2022-10-10/MirrorNetwork.md

 === flock ===

 [[http://linux.die.net/man/1/flock|flock]] is a utility that ensures, that a certain command is only called once.
+This is very useful, because the mirror task from above maybe lasts longer than the time interval of the scheduler.
 The way I use it is:
 {{{
 flock -xn ./mirror_sagemath.lock rsync ....
 }}}